 Who’d have thought there would be a little slice of Italy in Órgiva?

-Opening times: all week (apart from Mondays) from 10am to 7pm, also open evenings Friday and Saturday.
+Opening times: all week (apart from Tuesdays) from 11am to 11pm (summer opening times).

 © con jamón spain